pierrehub2b/actiontestscript/README.md

 	<path>C:\Program\chromium\chrome.exe</path>
 </browser>
 ```
-* You can define a Neoload recorder to record and design workbench project with Neoload.
-ATS Neoload actions will enable Neoload user path recording and send commands to execute some design actions in Neoload project.
+* You can define a Neoload configuration to record and design load testing project with Neoload.
+ATS Neoload actions will enable Neoload UserPath recording and send commands to execute some design actions in a Neoload project.
 In order to enable Neoload recording you have to define Neoload proxy and service parameters :
 ```
 <neoload>
 	<recorder>